-Holidaymakers also urged to watch new film to help stay safe
+Holidaymakers are also urged to watch new film to help stay safe.

 Identify and Respond to Suspicious Behaviour

 How to React to Firearms or Weapons Attacks

 Introduction to Counter Terrorism Awareness

 This short presentation incorporates three new CT films into the core guidance needed by those who work in a Crowded Place, whether in the UK or abroad.
 In around 16 minutes it will show your staff what to expect and how to respond in the best and safest way to the terrorist threat, specifically:

 - How to Identify and Respond to Suspicious Behaviour